Mvmo/sicklang/README.md

 I've already learned much about this stuff just by building this project, so I want to keep going.
 I learned how to turn a senseless string into something that makes sense and can be used to build new stuff.
 What flaws there are when you start making a language, and the challenges that come with it.

+# 3. Where do i wanna go with this project?
+Not so far, just learn how to get the stuff done and move on with new programming languages, where I might use some generators to get faster to the real deal, which is implementing a programming language and not a lexer or paser.